Baldwin I of Flanders: Elopement with a princess

-After Baldwin and Judith had evaded his attempts to capture them, Charles had his bishops excommunicate the couple.
-Judith and Baldwin responded by travelling to Rome to plead their case with Pope Nicholas I. By 23 November 862, their plea was successful in that they had won the support of Pope Nicholas.
+By 23 November 862, their plea was successful in that they had won the support of Pope Nicholas.
 In June 863 Rodoald, Bishop of Porto in Italy and John, Bishop of Cervia were sent by Pope Nicholas to pressure King Charles into consenting to Judith and Baldwin's marriage.
-Later that year they were allowed to return to Francia and get married in the cathedral in Auxerre.
-Charles the Bald refused to attend either the betrothal or the marriage, but he restored Baldwin to all his previous honors.
+Charles reconciled with his daughter in October 863 at Verberie.
+In December 863 Baldwin and Judith got married in the cathedral in Auxerre, in the presence of Charles the Bald.
+After the marriage, Charles ordered Hincmar to lift the excommunication.
+Hincmar recorded the story of Baldwain and Judith in his Annales Bertiniani, where he vehemently opposed their marriage.